smaswin21/migration_analysis/README.md

 ## Installation

+Got it!
+Here's the revised version:

+## Installation

 To set up and install our project on your local device, follow these steps:

 1. **Clone the Repository**: Begin by cloning the repository to your local machine.
 You can do this by executing the following command in your terminal or command prompt: